 Getting to know the Levoit Core 300 air purifier

-The family of Levoit air purifiers include the best-selling LV-H132 and 2 newer models: The Vista 200 and the Core 300.
-All feature low-noise operation, a low height and round design, and a true HEPA filter.
+The family of Levoit air purifiers includes the best-selling LV-H132 and 2 newer models: The Vista 200 and the Core 300.
+All feature low-noise operation, low height, and round design along with a true HEPA filter.

 Following on the footsteps of one of the best-selling air purifiers of all time the LV-H132, the Core 300 features many similarities.
 The Core 300 is a “bigger brother” to the lower-budget design of the Vista 200.

 The Levoit product family provides some common features and design style cues: